olliNiinivaara/Pikari/README.md

 # 🏆 Pikari
-- Rapidly build working prototypes - best way to elicitate UX and functional requirements
+- Rapidly build working prototypes - best way to elicitate and validate UX and functional requirements
 - Backend-as-a-Service (BaaS) - concentrate on front-end, data is automatically saved and synced
 - Simple Javascript API and lots of pragmatic examples - get productive in record time
 - Framework agnostic - use your favorite tools or stick to vanillaJs